christi3k/url-lookup-service/README.md

 On macOS, you'll want [Docker Desktop](https://download.docker.com/mac/stable/Docker.dmg).
 Instructions for installing docker on Linux vary.
 Here are instructions for [Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04).

+**Important:** If you decide to install and run docker on a public-facing server, be aware that by default, [Docker will add entries to IPtables.](https://fralef.me/docker-and-iptables.html).
+If you use the `docker-compose.yml` provided with this project, the redis instance will be available to everyone on the internet, even if you have already specified firewall rules against it.
+Furthermore, no authentication is required to connect to the redis server.

+Remedies vary depending on the operating system.
+On Ubuntu 18.04, do the following to tell Docker not to mess with IPtables:

+1. Create ``/etc/docker/daemon.json`` with: `{ "iptables": false }`.

+2. Then reload systemd config with `systemctl daemon-reload`.

+3. Reload firewall with `ufw reload`.

+4. Finally, restart docker with `systemctl restart docker`.

 ## Usage

 ### Starting redis via docker (optional)